 What do you enjoy most about your role at CARW?

 The culture of the organization resonates with my personality and approach to life.
 At CARW, I'm working with type-A, entrepreneurial-minded professionals who understand the importance of collaboration, each other and getting to 'yes'.
 At its core, commercial real estate is about economic exchange and jobs--that's exciting to me.

 Are there any upcoming events that you are particularly excited about?

 The Deal of the Year event is a thrill.
 At this event, the Commercial Real Estate industry celebrates the best deals of the year and the leaders who drove them.
 There's an undeniable appreciation for the complexity and skill required in any transaction or development.

 CARW emerged as a leader around the arena deal.
 Why was it important to take a public position of support?
 In mid-2014, CARW saw an opportunity to shape the conversation around commercial real estate development and the impact it has on job creation and community development.
 This arena project is a game changer for Milwaukee and a catalyst for real estate development in the Park East and surrounding neighborhoods.
-Given the enormity of the CRE impact, we felt that if we didn't do everything within our collective power to get the project completed, we would risk losing out on this generational opportunity, and have only other assistance programs, contact Matt Dorner, Economic Development Director, at mdorner@milwaukeedowntown.com or 414.220.4700 x4.
-EVENT SPOTLIGHT NEWAUKEE NIGHT MARKET August 19 | 5pm to 10pm West Wisconsin Avenue between 2nd & 4th Streets
+Given the enormity of the CRE impact, we felt that if we didn't do everything within our collective power to get the project completed, we would risk losing out on this generational opportunity, and have only ourselves to blame for the job losses, decreases in property values, and loss of revenue to the State.

-Join NEWaukee and the city's young professionals for this free open-air market featuring a mash up of art and craft vendors, technology installations, food trucks/carts, live art creation, performances, local music and a beer garden.
-After its August installment, NEWaukee will host its year-end market on September 16.
-Click here for info. ourselves to blame for the job losses, decreases in property values, and loss of revenue to the State.
 We were fortunate to lock arms with, Play It Forward Wisconsin, a powerful coalition of like-minded groups.

 What facet of the arena project is most critical to furthering the development of downtown Milwaukee?

 Existing plans have so much going for them; connectivity, excellent design, well planned mixed-use opportunities, etc. This project will create density and vibrancy, two critical elements that spur further demand for real estate in downtown.
 We have already seen the prospect of this development drive purchase decisions and prices of existing real estate.
 The momentum is real and we need to embrace it!

 Assuming the arena receives all approvals, what is one project that you would like to see move forward in the Park East?
 Initial plans show us a multi-use, inviting space.
 I know this project will be a gateway to our city we can all be proud of.
 This space should become not only a destination, but an interchange that connects to other parts of our City.

 Outside of your work at CARW, what is your favorite pastime?
 Running.
 It's how I got to know Milwaukee so well and how I explore any new city.

 LEARN MORE ABOUT WHAT MILWAUKEE HAS IN STORE AT WWW.MILWAUKEEDOWNTOWN.COM/DOING-BUSINESS.

 Milwaukee Downtown, BID #21 Matt Dorner 600 East Wells Street Milwaukee, Wisconsin 53202-3811 mdorner@milwaukeedowntown.com (414) 220-4700 ext.
-4 TO THE STATE OF TH
+4

+Confirm that you like this.

+Click the "Like" button.